bjmcdonald002/bjmcdonald002.github.io/README.md

 Welcome to my data science portfolio.
-I'm a Ph.D. student in mathematics (statistics concentration) with a focus on predictive modeling, robust statistics, and data-driven research.
+I'm a Ph.D. student in mathematics (statistics concentration) with a focus on predictive modeling and data-driven research.
 This site showcases selected projects and skills I've developed through academic research and independent work.

 ## 🔍 Projects